MajitoBrinkitos/pitch-project/README.md

-# Project Name: Collab Dating Apps
+# Project Name: Collab Dating App
 ### Description:
 There are many dating apps in the market nowadays, and every single one of them targets the audience in a different way by the way they approach possible users.
 After doing some research and even interviewing people from different ages and interests, I came to the conclusion that the Dating App World still can be improved.
 Therefore, I consider this is a good idea for my Project.